rdegges/rdegges-www/content/2014/my-startup-a-retrospective.md

 Wow, the past ~2 years have been totally crazy.

-Almost two full years ago I launched my startup, [OpenCNAM][], with [this post][] here on my blog.
+Almost two full years ago I launched [OpenCNAM][], with [this post][] here on my blog.
 Since then I've learned a ton, and wanted to take some time to reflect on what things I did right, what things I did wrong, and hopefully share an interesting story along the way.

 If you've got any questions, feel free to [drop me an email][].